Service cryptocurrency lending market

 Here's my new hit on Dribble.

-I will show you one of 4 concepts created for a very interesting and hype topic - cryptocurrency loans 🖐 Recently, it has become very popular to use abstract images for financial websites.
-They help make the service unique and premium 💎
+I'll show you one more of 4 concepts, created for a very interesting and hype topic - cryptocurrency loans🖐 Recently it became very popular to use 3d illustrations.
+They evoke emotion and trust in the user 😄

 Thanx for watching